OrangE-3/UnitTestArchitect/README.md

 This can get tedious if you have a lot of untested code in your codebase, as you'll have to write mock fields for each dependency in your class.

 This is where you can use this plugin to reduce developer time.
+This Plugin generates actual test case code along with mocks and input fields + output fields per test case.
+It even adds an assertion to your method invoke!

+#### Major advantage of using this plugin is that it is language agnostic.
+It supports:
+#### * Android Projects
+#### * Pure Java Projects
+#### * Pure Kotlin Projects
+#### * Java + Kotlin Projects

+## Usage
-To us this plugin, add it to the buildscripts classpath:
+To use this plugin, add it to the buildscripts classpath:

 ```
 buildscript {